 "And please make sure that Santana didn't carry through with her threat to wear that awful, strapless dress instead of the one I specifically chose for her."

 "Rachel," he growls.

-"No," he interrupts, lifting her hand off his sleeve and smoothing out the wrinkles she's left.
-"I'm going to make sure that Quinn is safely on the premises, and then I am coming right back here, because, sweetie, you are about to turn into Bridezilla, and trust me, no one wants to see that."
+"No," he interrupts, lifting her hand off his sleeve and smoothing out the wrinkles she's left in the fabric.
+"I'm going to make sure that Quinn is safely on the premises, and then I am coming right back here, because sweetie, you are about to turn into Bridezilla, and trust me, no one wants to see that."

 Kurt shakes his head and keeps walking, heading down the hallway toward the other dressing room.